Ammarahmed1994/weds/README.md

 # weds
-A small application that lets the user view, create, update ad delete new blogs
+A small application that lets the user view, create, update and delete blogs

 # Technologies
 ReactJs, NodeJs, MongoDb Atlas